 All this comes in the wake of Tyler Clementi’s death, the Rutgers student who killed himself after a bullying episode.
 His death sparked a national awareness of bullying on gay and transgender youth.

-If you know someone who is bullying victim, a Virginia personal injury lawyer can help you.
-Contact Julie H. Heiden, a Virginia personal injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot.
+If you know someone who is bullying victim, a Northern Virginia personal injury lawyer can help you.
+Contact Julie H. Heiden, a Virginia personal injury attorney at Koonz, McKenney, Johnson & DePaolis.